3 minute read

 Four security questions to ask your payment provider

-Considering a new payment service provider?
-Security should be top of mind.
-It's important to ask these four critical security questions of your payment provider to help you make the best decision for your business.
-The way a provider answers your questions will shed light on their approach to payment security and how they will protect sensitive cardholder data to mitigate your risk.
+If you're looking for a new payment service provider or considering switching to a different one, it's important to ask critical questions about security to help you make the best decision for your business.
+The way a provider answers your questions will shed light on their approach to security and how they will protect sensitive cardholder data to mitigate your risk.

-How a payment provider secures sensitive card and personal data helps you understand if it's handling and storing your customers' payment details safely and securely.
+Asking a payment provider how it secures the sensitive card and personal data it obtains helps you understand if it's handling and storing your customers' payment details safely and securely.

 At a minimum, your payment provider needs to be PCI compliant.
-The Payment Card Industry Data Security Standard (PCI DSS) is an information security standard for the proper handling and storing of cardholder data from credit card transactions.
-PCI-certified auditors, known as Qualified Security Assessors or QSAs assess businesses to ensure compliance.
-There are different types of PCI certification, so ask about any audits and certification levels your payment provider holds.
-Most payment providers are Level 1 in the context of PCI DSS, which is the minimum you should expect when it comes to data security compliance.
+The Payment Card Industry Data Security Standard (PCI DSS) is an information security standard by the Payment Card Industry Security Standards Council (PCI SSC) for the proper handling and storing of cardholder data from credit card transactions.
+PCI-certified auditors, known as Qualified Security Assessors or QSAs, assess businesses to ensure compliance.
+There are different types of PCI certification (most payment providers are Level 1 in the context of PCI DSS) so ask about any audits and certification levels your payment provider holds.
+The card brands have listings of PCI compliant service providers that you can search.

-This security question for your payment provider will probe how they handle security once data leaves your platform, cloud, or system.
-Your partner must authenticate data— which verifies that card data and personally identifiable information is correct—on their end.
-Learning how they do that will help you feel confident your customer data stays secure throughout the entire process.
+This question probes your payments partner about how they handle security once data leaves your platform, cloud or system.
+Your partner must authenticate data — verify card data and/or PII is correct.
+Learning how they do that will help you feel confident your customers' data stays secure throughout the entire process.

-And while you may not get a full peek behind the curtain for security reasons, understanding your payment provider's approach to authentication security is helpful.
-Look for industry-standard protocols for securing APIs such as REST APIs that leverage Open Authentication (OAuth).
+While you may not get to fully peek behind the curtain of a payment provider for security reasons, understanding their approach is helpful.
+Look for industry-standard protocols for securing APIs such as REST APIs that leverage OAuth (Open Authentication).

-It's critical for your business to be able to provide minimal friction and maximum security.
-This is especially true now that consumers use multiple devices to interact and transact.
-You can provide a frictionless and secure payment experience for your customers, but it's not easy to retrofit security measures.
-So, think about security as part of the onboarding process of new technologies and solutions.
+Providing minimal friction and maximum security is critical for today's businesses.
+This is especially the case now that consumers use multiple devices to interact and transact.
+You can provide a frictionless and secure experience for your customers, but it's not easy to retrofit security measures so think about security as part of the onboarding process of new technologies and solutions.
+Get more actionable advice on this topic in our blog, Payment Security: Can it be Frictionless and Secure?

 Never Miss a Blog